The Difference One Racist Made: Margaret Sanger’s World

 In “Birth Control and Racial Betterment,” Sanger writes: “We who advocate birth control, on the other hand, lay all our emphasis upon stopping not only the reproduction of the unfit but upon stopping all reproduction when there is not economic means of providing proper care for those who are born in health.”

 In Sanger’s mind, those who are sick or weak should not be allowed to live.
-Furthermore, she asserts that these people could not possibly ever be happy.
+She asserts that these people could not possibly ever be happy.
 And she states that those babies who might be born into families not well off economically should not be allowed to live and that adults with a lack of financial means should not be allowed to have children.

-Yet, who is Margaret Sanger to say who might or might not be sick, weak, rich, poor, happy, or unhappy?
+Who is Margaret Sanger to say who might or might not be sick, weak, rich, poor, happy, or unhappy?
 Who is she to tell a couple that their child will be a burden?
 This is a violation of basic human rights.

 birth control review advertisement july 1920